-I poured over pins to find inspiration for a wreath.
+To find inspiration for a wreath, I poured over dozens of pins on Pinterest.
 I considered doing a hydrangea wreath and also doing another yarn wreath.

 Ultimately, I decided to go modern and try out an embroidery hoop wreath trend.
 I had an extra hoop left over from my DIY Fabric Scrap and Ribbon Nursery Mobile project, which made the project easy and cheaper!